bitranox/wrapt_timeout_decorator/README.rst

 when use_signals = False (this is the only method available on Windows), the timeout function is realized by starting another process and terminate that process after the given timeout.
-Under Linux fork() of a new process is very fast, under Windows it might take some considerable time, because the main context needs to be reloaded on spawn() since fork() is not available an Windows.
+Under Linux fork() of a new process is very fast, under Windows it might take some considerable time, because the main context needs to be reloaded on spawn() since fork() is not available on Windows.
 Spawning of a small module might take something like 0.5 seconds and more.

 Since it is not predictable how long the spawn() will take on windows, the timeout will start AFTER spawning the new process.

-This means that the timeout given, is the time the process is allowed to run, excluding the time to setup the process.
+This means that the timeout given, is the time the process is allowed to run, excluding the time to setup the process itself.
 This is especially important if You use small timeout periods :

 for Instance: